-You also can reset simply by re-focusing on rest, hydration, exercise, and eating lots of whole foods such as fruits, vegetables, nuts, and other lean protein.
+Another way to reset is by re-focusing on rest, hydration, exercise, and eating lots of whole foods such as fruits, vegetables, nuts, and other lean protein.

-Let’s look at 5 tips for surviving the holiday food fests:
+Look at 5 tips for surviving holiday food fests:

 - Keep drinking enough water and taking your supplements.
 Both will help reduce cravings and hunger.

 - Fill up on healthy foods first, either before heading to the party or, once there, by surveying the entire spread first and starting with the healthiest.
 We call this technique “crowding out,” because you have less room for the unhealthy options when you start by taking in the healthy options first.